acend/cilium-basics-training/content/en/docs/03/hubbleui.md

 The browser should automatically open http://localhost:12000/ (open it manually if not).

-We can then access the graphical service map by selecting our default namespace
+We can then access the graphical service map by selecting our default namespace:

 ![Hubble UI Choose Namespace](../cilium_choose_ns.png)

 Then you should see a spinning circle and the message "Waiting for service map data..."

-Lets generate some network activity again:
+Let's generate some network activity again:

 ```bash
 for i in {1..10}; do